edstott/EE2Project/balance-robot/README.md

 ESP32 is a WiFi-enabled microntroller.
 A microcontroller does not run an operating system in the traditional sense and instead the code you write is executed _bare-metal_, without device drivers, memory management, file system or other abstractions that an operating system places between your code and the hardware.
-The lack of operating system means that development for a microcontroller is not high-productivity, but it does have a major advantage when it comes to realtime performance.
+The lack of operating system means that development for a microcontroller can be slow, but it does have a major advantage when it comes to realtime performance.
 Since there is no operating system to deprioritise your task in favour of other processes and system management tasks, you can run code with confidence that things will happen when you expect.
 In the context of this project, that is useful for tasks such as motor and balance control, which rely on data being sensed and pulses sent to the motor at exactly the right time.